Number of beds: 16

 Chesterholme is an Independent Hospital for adults living with a learning disability

-Based in the picturesque town of Hexham in Northumberland, Chesterholme provides assessment and intervention for up to 16 men and women living with a learning disability and complex needs.
+Based in the picturesque town of Hexham in Northumberland, Chesterholme provides assessment and treatment for up to 16 men and women living with a learning disability and complex needs.
 The team can also support those who have mental health needs, including those who have been detained under the Mental Health Act, as well as those who have complex needs and behaviours.

 Within Chesterholme there are two follow-on services, which offer a choice between a three and a four bed self-contained apartments.
 This provides a care pathway from the main hospital to a service that focuses and promotes greater independence in preparation for moving on to either a residential or a supported living setting.